linkxy14/linkxy14/README.md

 - 👋 Hi, I’m @linkxy14
-- 👀 I’m interested in ... game modding, game building, 3DS CFW, and metroidvanias.
+- 👀 I’m interested in ... pretty much just game development at the moment
-- 🌱 I’m currently learning ...
-Python, GML (visual and code),
+- 🌱 I’m currently learning ... how to get by in life
-- 💞️ I’m looking to collaborate on ... too late, man.
-I'm already collabing with someone else. (if you have an idea and want to collab thought I can totally still collab)
+- 💞️ I’m looking to collaborate on ... kinda busy atm
 - 📫 How to reach me ... dallinofficer@gmail.com would be the easiest.
 I'm also available on GameJolt by the same name, as well as Discord, Chess.com (no, really), and some other stuff.
 Email me for details.

 <!---